Easy Sausage Tray Bake with Potatoes (One Pan Dinner)

 ingredients for sausage and peppers traybake- Healthy Aldi recipes

-• Cherry tomatoes - Optional, but they add a burst of flavour to the dish.
+• Cherry tomatoes – Optional, but they add a burst of freshness and balance the richness.

-• Mini potatoes - If you only have regular potatoes, just cut them small so they roast evenly with the sausages and veggies.
+• Mini potatoes – If using larger potatoes, cut them into small, even pieces so they cook at the same rate.

 Chopped veggies for making sausage and potato tray bake- Aldi recipes